dsaidgovsg/terraform-modules/modules/td-agent/README.md

-# Telegraf module
+# `td-agent` module

-This module allows enabling of `telegraf` service for metrics reporting.
+This module allows enabling of `td-agent` service for metrics reporting.
 Meant to be used in instances containing services `consul`, `nomad_client`, `nomad_server` and `vault`.

 ## Integration with `Core` module